 You probably remember ancient and forgotten jobs like the graphic designer, the journalist, the photographer.
-All deceased by the market of softwares and internet 2.0 or 3.0, or whatever number, that has made of us all fantastic content writers and professional editors of graphic templates which the web is plenty of.
-The amount of smartphones (and correspondently videocameras) in the planet is so big that the best pictures are taken by a great number of people that are for sure more on the right spot at the right moment rather than professional photographers or reporters; the best video footage comes from private citizens.
-Also the number of tools that can transform a bad picture into a stunning retouched piece of art is amazing and that gives everybody the chance to have their 15 minutes of fame.
+All deceased by the market of software and internet 2.0 or 3.0, or whatever number, that has made us all fantastic content writers and professional editors of graphic templates which the web is plenty of.
+The amount of smartphones (and correspondently video cameras) on the planet is so big that the best pictures are taken by a great number of people that are for sure more on the right spot at the right moment rather than professional photographers or reporters; the best video footage comes from private citizens.
+Also, the number of tools that can transform a bad picture into a stunning retouched piece of art is amazing and that gives everybody the chance to have their 15 minutes of fame.

-We gave already away the profession af architect when we decided to leave Europe in the hands of surveyors who have ruined our cities with technicality but lack of culture.
-And we are giving away today the profession of product designer due to a globalized market, due to our disinterest for professional rights, and many other reasons that I list below.
+We gave already away the profession of architect when we decided to leave Europe in the hands of surveyors who have ruined our cities with technicality but lack of culture.
+And we are giving away today the profession of product designer due to a globalized market, due to our disinterest in professional rights, and many other reasons that I list below.

-When building design schools, we missed the chance to give exclusivity to that job, which is one of the only characteristics of a profession, but apparently nobody wants it.
+When building design schools, we missed the chance to give exclusivity to that job, which is one of the only characteristics of a profession, but apparently, nobody wants it.
 Remember that there is no profession with no exclusivity, only a surgeon can open your belly, only a vet can prescribe medicines to your dog, only a lawyer can go to court… even analysts got their own space, but not designers.
-(Profession = ‘vows taken upon entering an order requiring special training in the liberal arts or sciences’).
-What we are left with in the field of design are associations that base their survival on annual fees from fearful professionals scared of their job’s death.
-On the other side private schools are advertising a fictional brand value pretending to be the only ones to form professionals, teaching students how to use some 3D modeling softwares.
+(Profession = ‘vows taken upon entering an order requiring special training in the liberal arts or sciences).
+What we are left within the field of design are associations that base their survival on annual fees from fearful professionals scared of their job’s death.
+On the other side, private schools are advertising a fictional brand value pretending to be the only ones to form professionals, teaching students how to use some 3D modelling software.
 Universities, too old to even have the right to speak in the competition, are telling the biggest lie: that their students were professionals.

 In a few words design schools and associations have mistaken ‘how to represent an idea’ with ‘how to have an idea’.
 They told these poor students that making a good rendering was enough to be a designer and that it was a profession.
 What a childish and unforgivable mistake.

-So the result is that everybody can design a chair, a bottle opener or, if you want to make it more scary, your family car or the next plane you are going to take to go on holidays.
+So the result is that everybody can design a chair, a bottle opener or, if you want to make it scarier, your family car or the next plane you are going to take to go on holiday.

 This is probably why I collected during the years some of the best comments from clients that you would never expect if you are a notary or a lawyer: